borjasanlei/NixNox/README.md

 ### Web page

-The web application for submitting data, described in the thesis, can be visited following [this link](http://halmax.fis.ucm.es).
+A first display of the web application for submitting data, described in the thesis, can be visited following [this link](http://halmax.fis.ucm.es).
+Please,

+Please note that some features may not perform at their best, especially those related to CSS.
+I recommend for this link to use the "computer view" mode for mobile devices.

 ### Example files to send data